Jeff Davis County DWI Court Process

 Which Court Handles DUI Cases?

-In Jeff Davis County, Texas, DUI (Driving Under the Influence) cases are typically handled by the Jeff Davis County Court.
-Due to the county's extremely small population, information about court schedules and specific procedures can be limited online.
+In Jeff Davis County, DUI cases are typically handled by the Jeff Davis County At-Large Precinct Justice-of-the-Peace Court.

 The Court Process Timeline